ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 In the code above we registered the `abbrDialog` dialog name, telling the editor to load the dialog definition from the `dialog/abbr.js` file out of the plugin installation folder (`this.path`).

-### The Dialog Defintion
+### The Dialog Definition

 It is time to work on the `dialogs/abbr.js` file itself.
 First, we will simply repeat the CKEDITOR.dialog.add call, but now we will return the dialog definition to the editor:

 	CKEDITOR.dialog.add( 'abbrDialog', function ( editor ) {
 		return {
 			...
-The dialog defition comes here ...
+The dialog definition comes here ...
 		};
 	});